Appdynamics/couchdb-monitoring-extension/README.md

 </pre>
 	</li>
 	<li>Open &lt;machineagent install dir&gt;/monitors/CouchDBMonitor/conf/HostsConfig.xml and configure the CouchDB hosts.
-<p>The hostId, port, username, and password need to be configured</p>
+<p>The host id, port, username, and password need to be configured for each host.
+Here is a sample configuration for one host: </p>
 <pre>
 	&lt;Host id="localhost" port="5984" username="username" password="password"/&gt;
 </pre>